 Although Cape Town was ranked 10th on the list of the world’s most violent cities, there are many places where it definitely does not feel dangerous.

-Most of the crime in Cape Town is directly linked to poverty and the still-recovering social system after apartheid.
+Most of the crime stats in Cape Town are directly linked to poverty and the still-recovering social system after apartheid.
 There is immense inequality in the city, with some of the country’s richest and poorest citizens living side by side.

-As a tourist, it is very unlikely that you will end up in these areas.
-Many locals living in the suburbs around the CBD (Central Business District) have never even had a reason to visit either.
+As a tourist with common sense, it is very unlikely that you will end up in these areas.
+Many local South Africans living in the suburbs around the CBD (Central Business District) have never even had a reason to visit either.

 Private security is a booming industry here and most businesses in the CBD and surrounding suburbs have some form of security at their doors or in the neighborhood.
 Often, the security guards will respond more quickly than the police.

 15 Safety Tips For Your Time In Cape Town